 When can you surf in the Canary Islands?

 The best period to surf in the Canary Islands is from September to April.
 The weather conditions are perfect and the sea is warm year-long.
 There are strong winds and the beaches are less busy, leaving plenty of room for exploration.

 Surfing for beginners in the Canaries

 There are many spots for surfing amateurs in the Canary Islands.
 You can find surf schools and clubs to train and learn all about hitting the waves!
-Some of the best surf spots for beginners are: El Arenal in Tenerife, El Cotillo in Fuerteventura, and Famara in Lanzarote.
+Some of the best surf spots for beginners are: El Arenal in Tenerife, El Cotillo in Fuerteventura and Famara in Lanzarote.

 Are there sharks in the Canary Islands?

-We recommend that you stay vigilant, particularly if you’re diving in the open sea, but it’s perfectly safe to enjoy the waters and surf, swim or dive in the Canary archipelago.
+We recommend that you stay vigilant, particularly if you’re in the open sea, but it’s perfectly safe to enjoy the waters and surf, swim or dive in the Canaries.

 Waves crashing against a breakwater in Gran Canaria

-How do you get around the Canary Islands?
+How to get around the Canary Islands

 The best way to get around the Canary Islands is by ferry.
 There are frequent ferry crossings between the islands, as well as from mainland Spain, so that you can visit the top beaches, surf at the best spots and explore the nature of each island with ease.